tomgxz/Kraken/REPORT.md

 ### Key features of the solution

-The proposed solution is a multi-user, web-based program that is designed to make website creation easier for a diverse range of users, including individuals, small businesses, freelancers, and non-profit organizations.
+The proposed solution will be a multi-user, web-based program.
+It will be designed to allow for a wide range of users to create a website that meets their requirements.
 The key features of the solution are outlined below:

 - Grid-based, drag-and-drop system: The system is based on a grid layout that makes it easy for users to place and arrange various elements on their pages.
 The drag-and-drop feature allows users to add elements to their pages and reposition them as desired.
 - Pre-defined template elements: The solution comes with a wide range of pre-defined template elements that users can use to create their websites quickly.
 These elements can be customised to match the user's needs.